-After a dismal winter of lockdown, there are burgeoning signs that spring has arrived.
-Longer days, milder weather and the sound of birdsong can only come as a welcome relief.
-Hello daffodils and goodbye snowdrops.
-The world is quite literally bursting awake from its wintery hibernation with a renewed sense of joy and vitality.
+After what feels like forever in a lockdown, there are burgeoning signs that Summer 2021 has arrived.
+Longer days, milder weather and trips to the beach can only come as a welcome relief.
+Hello sunshine and goodbye frost.
+The world is quite literally bursting awake from its lockdown hibernation with a renewed sense of joy and vitality.

-The season of spring brings with it a natural inclination to cleanse and detoxify.
-Filled with these innate urges, we find ourselves spring-cleaning, wanting to plant flowers and vegetables and often experiencing a powerful need to nourish the mind and body.
+The season of summer brings with it a natural inclination to cleanse and detoxify.
 Capitalise on this season’s growth mindset and adopt a revitalising yoga routine to rebalance body and mind.

 Slipping and sliding can be dangerous and is a common cause of injury.
 When doing yoga, it's essential to use a non-slip yoga mat.
 This will also support joints, balance and posture and there’s much less likelihood of injury.
 For indoors, we’d recommend trying our high performance Yogi-Bare Paws Non-slip Mat for extreme grip technology.
 If you fancy an outdoor yoga session, try a Yogi-Bare Teddy Non-slip Mat, which has the added benefit that it can be cleaned in a washing machine.

-6 Yoga Poses to Help You Welcome into Spring
+6 Yoga Poses to Help You Welcome In Summer

 You can warm up with some sun salutations or a few rounds of cat-cow to loosen muscles.